Subhrato20/Spearbit-Labs-Take-Home-Test/README.md

 ## Disclaimer

 This tool is designed for educational purposes and puzzle-solving practice.
 Please respect the terms of service of hackmerlin.io and use responsibly.

+## Contributing

+If you find a solution to the Agent class bug or want to contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request with your improvements